junxit/us-congress-bills-109/metadata.md

 - 2005-03-03 — Introduced in Senate
 - 2005-03-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2005-03-03 — Sponsor introductory remarks on measure.
 (CR S2005-2006)
+- 2005-04-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2005-07-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+With written report No. 109-104.
+- 2005-07-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins without amendment.
+With written report No. 109-104.
+- 2005-07-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 168.